jcuhnoio/speedtyper/README.md

 ## How does it work?

 Speedtyper was created using React.
+Here are some explanations for our implementation:

 1.  **useState and useEffect**: The game utilizes `useState` for managing various states such as score, timer, current word list, and user input.
 The `useEffect` hook is helps initialize the game, adding words, managing the countdown timer, and transitioning to the end game state once the timer expires.